3 Types of Product Liability Claims

 3. Marketing Defect Claims

-Manufacturers are responsible for warning consumers of dangers associated with using their product—especially those that might not be obvious.
+Manufacturers are responsible for warning consumers of dangers associated with using their products—especially those that might not be obvious.
 Sometimes, however, the advertising, messaging and documentation for a product misrepresent or overlook its associated risks.
-The product may be designed and manufactured properly, but the packaging, labeling, inserts and even oral statements may fail to warn users of the risks associated with the product’s use or even misuse.
+The product may be designed and manufactured correctly.
+Still, the packaging, labeling, inserts and even oral statements may fail to warn users of the risks associated with the product.

 - A manufacturer may use language to describe its product’s features, giving the impression that a dangerous malfunction or accident is impossible without acknowledging associated risks.
 Claims using absolute terminology are especially suspect, offering a false sense of security.